JONSASSE/432-2018/slides/class28/README.md

 ## Key Materials

 - The [slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class28) include some leftover material from Class 27, plus some new things.
-- The [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class28) will go up as soon as they are available.
+- The [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class28) are now available.

 In today's class, I will be talking about retrospective power, Type S and Type M errors, and classification and regression trees.
 Plus some thoughts on visualization, Quiz 2 and your Project 2 presentations.